What are ethics and why are they important for local governments?

 Board of Ethics Meeting Schedule

 The Board of Ethics is currently meeting as needed.
-The next scheduled meeting is Tuesday, May 24th at 4:30 PM in the Madison Room of City Hall.
-Check the advisory board calendar for the current schedule or call Alicia in the City Manager's office at 406-582-2306.
+Check the advisory board calendar for the current schedule or call Julie Hunter in the City Manager's office at 406-582-2306.
 MEETINGS ARE OPEN TO THE PUBLIC.
 Anyone is welcome to sit in on the meeting and speak during public comment about any issue that is within the jurisdiction of the ethics board or about something on the agenda.
 Agendas are posted at least 72 hours prior to the meeting.
 Minutes and audio of the meetings are also available.

 Who are the members of the Board of Ethics?